brainfucksec/neovim-lua/README.md

 ## Disclaimer

 * This configuration is in development version.
-See: `Version` on [init.lua](nvim/init.lua) file.
+See: `Version` on [init.lua](nvim/init.lua) file, anyway sometimes small changes are not included, so you always see git commits.

-* As all my setups I try to follow the [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle, probably some concepts may not be valid for everyone, then feel free to take what you need but don't install anything without checking first!
+* As all my setups I try to follow the [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle, probably some concepts may not be valid for everyone, then feel free to take what you need but **don't install anything without checking first!**
 ---

 #### Thanks to all the authors of the sources mentioned above and to all the others from whom I "stole" some configs :)